Amazon CodeGuru Reviewer

 Amazon CodeGuru Profiler is always searching for application performance optimizations, identifying your most “expensive” lines of code and recommending ways to fix them to reduce CPU utilization, cut compute costs, and improve application performance.
 For example, CodeGuru Profiler can identify when your application is consuming excessive CPU capacity on a logging routine instead of executing on core business logic.

 CodeGuru Profiler continuously analyzes application CPU utilization, heap usage, and latency characteristics to show you where you are spending the most cycles or time in your application.
 The CPU and latency analysis is presented in an interactive flame graph that helps you easily understand which code paths consume the most resources, verify that your application is performing as expected, and uncover areas that can be optimized further.

 Flame graphs visualize the performance of your application by aggregating stack trace samples over a period of time to produce an accurate picture of the application's behavior during that time.
 You can use a flame graph to understand which paths consume the most resources, verify that your application is performing as expected, and uncover areas that can be optimized further.
 For example, method UploadGreyImage is spending $134,868 per year and this is consuming 10.22% wall clock time, so if you didn’t expect it to spend so much time you should investigate.

 CodeGuru Profiler automatically identifies performance issues in your application and provides ML-powered recommendations on how to remediate them.
-These recommendations help you identify and optimize the most expensive or resource intensive methods within your code without you needing to be a performance engineering expert.
+These recommendations help you identify and optimize the most expensive or resource intensive methods within your code without requiring you to be a performance engineering expert.
 These optimizations help you reduce the cost of your infrastructure, reduce latency, and improve your overall end user experience.